nmfs-opensci/hub-image-template/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nmfs-opensci/hub-image-template/HEAD)
 [![Build and push container image](https://github.com/nmfs-opensci/hub-image-template/actions/workflows/repo2docker.yaml/badge.svg)](https://github.com/nmfs-opensci/py-rocket-2/actions/workflows/repo2docker.yaml)

-A repository for creating images for a Jupyter Hub
+A repository for creating images for a Jupyter Hub.
+The main purpose is to help users create custom images for JupyterHubs, expecially if they need to add command line tools to the image.
+The base image for the NMFS Openscapes JupyterHub is based on [py-rocket](https://github.com/nmfs-opensci/py-rocket-2/tree/main).

 ## How to use?